dendisuhubdy/Deep-Learning-with-Caffe/Caffe Installation Instructions.md

 If you succeed in all the tests then you've successfully installed Caffe in your system !
 One good reason to smile !

 Finally, we need to add the correct path to our installed modules.
 Using your favourite text editor, add the following to the <b>.bashrc</b> file in your <b>/home/user/</b> folder for Caffe to work properly.
+Please make sure you replace the < username > with your system's username.

 ```
 #Anaconda if not present already
-export PATH=/home/cc/anaconda2/bin:$PATH
+export PATH=/home/<username>/anaconda2/bin:$PATH
 #Caffe Root
 export CAFFE_ROOT=/home/<username>/caffe/
 export PYTHONPATH=/home/<username>/caffe/distribute/python:$PYTHONPATH